There are two things you need to know if you choose to continue.

 Thanks for following along with me.
 If you’ve seen this series and feel I am wrong in my descriptions, please let me know in the comments below.
 I wouldn’t want to put this show in an inaccurate light.

-If you’ve liked what you have read, be sure to follow Anime Hajime on our social media sights so that you never miss a post or update.
+If you’ve liked what you have read, be sure to follow Anime Hajime on our social media sites so that you never miss a post or update.
 Also, please share this post across the internet to help add to the discussion.